New Light Species and the CMB: Methodology

 Conversely, if $H$ decreases more quickly than $\Gamma_X$, a species originally out of equilibrium may actually recouple to the SM.
 In this case, however, $X$ will generically not have the same temperature as the SM, if it even has a well-defined temperature, prior to recoupling.
 Instead, the initial distribution will depend on any other particle content that could potentially couple to $X$, making this scenario very model-dependent.

-This point of instantaneous decoupling/recoupling is defined simply as the temperature at which $\Gamma_X = H$.
+In this framework, the point of instantaneous decoupling/recoupling is defined simply as the temperature at which $\Gamma_X = H$.
 It is common to assume that species are in full equilbrium prior to decoupling, then evolve freely immediately after freezing out.
 This approximate description is correct only when all relevant species are relativistic and originally in full equilibrium.
 However, if $X$ decouples during other nonequilibrium processes, such as nonrelativistic annihilation, the full set of Boltzmann equations must be used.

 Once $T$ drops below the mass of any particle, that species begins to annihilate away, with the number density quickly falling to a negligible amount.
 The entropy of the annihilating species is redistributed amongst the remaining interacting species, such that the temperature of all remaining species decreases less quickly than would be the case in free expansion.
 If $X$ has decoupled from the SM prior to this annihilation, it will not participate in the resulting entropy redistribution, and therefore reaches a temperature lower than that of the SM following the annihilation.
-This behavior is almost the case for neutrinos, which begin to decouple from the SM at $T \sim$ MeV, such that only those neutrinos with large momenta receive entropy from the electron annihilation.

 To determine the impact of these entropy redistributions, we need to track the relativistic entropy density $s$ as a function of temperature.
 If the entropy density of all SM species in equilibrium (excluding $X$) was initially $s_0$ when $X$ instantaneously decoupled from the SM at temperature $T_0$, conservation of total entropy gives us the resulting temperature ratio following an entropy redistribution.
 This ratio can be expressed as a function of the entropy density $s$ of all species in equilibrium at any future temperature $T$,